 In general, the author/creator automatically owns the copyright of their original work.
 However, when you use the services of a ghostwriter, the copyright is typically owned by the ghostwriter until the final payment has been made at which point the copyright is transferred to the author.

 In the UK there is no need to register a copyright unless you anticipate any subsequent copyright issues – for example, registration provides verifiable evidence of the date and content of a work in the event of a dispute over ownership and rights.

 Well, many people don’t think think so.
 From celebrities to sportspeople to politicians to professionals, many of these use ghostwriters to write their books if they don’t have the time or skill to do it themselves.

 How to find a ghostwriter

 Unless you already know a ghostwriter, an internet search is a good starting point.
-However, as a very experienced writer and editor, the founder and author of the Beginners Guide to Writing website and the writer and publisher of two handbooks How to Write Your Family History Piece by Piece and Getting Started as Writer: Practical Tips for Writers of Nonfiction, I am now offering my services as a ghostwriter.
+However, as a very experienced writer and editor, the founder and author of the Beginners Guide to Writing website and the writer and publisher of three handbooks How to Write Your Family History Piece by Piece, Getting Started as Writer: Practical Tips for Writers of Nonfiction and An Introduction to Self-Publishing: How to See Your Book in Print, I am now offering my services as a ghostwriter.

 In addition to the work I have already done working with a variety of clients to help them write their stories, I have also more recently gained a Distinction in a Ghostwriting Business Diploma course run by the Centre of Excellence.
 So, if you need any help writing your story or you would like me to write your story for you, please do get in touch with me on my Contact page.
 I would love to have the opportunity to work with you.